bitboxed/bitnode/README.md

 cd bitnode
 ```

 Setup multipass and k3s.
-There is a fantastic guide [here](https://dev.to/chillaranand/local-kubernetes-cluster-with-k3s-on-mac-m1-i57).
-Here's a list of steps i've used here:
+Here is a minimal set of steps to get started, or you can follow along in the guide [here](https://dev.to/chillaranand/local-kubernetes-cluster-with-k3s-on-mac-m1-i57) on setting up k3s:
 ```
 brew install --cask multipass
 multipass launch --name k3s --mem 2G --disk 10G